RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

     state: started
 {% endraw  %}```

-Note that we switch to given user, and set the runtime dir to catch the dbus.
+Note that we switch to a given user, and set the runtime dir to catch the dbus.
 Also the scope is set to user instead of system.

 ## RPM-OSTREE package handling

 As I said, I want to run my containers in minimal Fedora-CoreOS based machines.
-There is a quirk that ansible doesn't have proper package module for such.
+There is a quirk that ansible doesn't have a proper package module for such.
 So checking and installing packages needs to be worked around
 [like this](https://github.com/ikke-t/podman-container-systemd/blob/9a0bf79a47b569050e09dcfb3a367dffbf39b4d8/tasks/main.yml#L227)